BASEBALL CARDS OF 1970

 The baseball card market was about to undergo major changes.
 In 1971, Topps lost their monopoly when Fleer was granted a license to produce cards as well.
 This was a landmark moment as it introduced competition that would drive innovation.
 Fleer’s 1971 set featured a photo of each player in color on a white background, a radical change from the team designs of Topps.
 The Fleer set included only 132 cards but captured the attention of collectors.

-Read also: BASEBALL CARDS ASHEVILLE NC
+Read also: 61 TOPPS BASEBALL CARDS PRICE GUIDE

 In response, Topps launched their own photo-centered set in 1972, the first true “modern” design.
 They also increased production, with 702 total cards.
 But the competition and increased output were short-lived.
 That year, major league players went on strike over pension benefits in June.
 The strike lasted through the rest of the season and canceled the League Championship Series and World Series.
 With no active season to memorialize, Topps and Fleer only produced short sets that year with around 100 cards each focusing on past stars rather than current players.